LeoKavanagh/LeoKavanagh.github.io/_posts/2020-04-02-Monte-Carlo-Integration,-or,-How-To-Get-The-Right-Answer-By-Guessing.md

 I coded up a really simple, non-interactive version of this in Scala using Breeze, Scala's main numerical methods library.

+The function `mc_integrate` takes a function, number of Monte Carlo samples to generate, and lower and upper bounds as arguments.

+It evaluates the function at each randomly generated point point, and then returns the approximation of the area under the curve.
+That is, the approximation of the integral of the function from the lower bound to the upper bound.

 ```
 import breeze.linalg._
 import breeze.stats.distributions.Uniform

 def mc_integrate(fn: Double => Double, nsamp: Int, lower: Double, upper: Double): Double = {